 - If the event goes online, are you able to easily connect to a virtual event with your existing equipment?

 Survey People about Their Interests

 People have a shorter attention span when attending a virtual event versus an in-person event.
 So, it helps to survey them on what they hope to see at this event, as matching their requests can help increase event performance.

 Considering our virtual event examples above, you may want to ask what clothing lines they’re most interested in seeing on the virtual runway; which technologies they’d like someone to demonstrate; and which artists they’re most interested in watching.

+While the value of face-to-face meetings will never go away, many have been temporarily put on hold due to COVID.
 Has the coronavirus created havoc when it comes to your event planning?
 Or are you just looking to save money down the road by transforming in-person events into virtual events?
-SurveyLegend can help you gauge interest in event attendance before, during, and after through online surveys.
+SurveyLegend can help you gauge interest in event attendance before, during, and after through virtual surveys.

 With SurveyLegend, virtual event planning becomes much simpler because you’ll know if there’s interest and what people expect from it.
 Our pre-designed surveys are easy to create, easy on the eyes, and easy to complete, so your attendees, and potential attendees, will take the time to give you the answers you need.
 We also provide insightful analytics to help you with tracking event ROI, understanding event participation levels, and more.
 Get started with SurveyLegend for free today.

 Have you held an event virtually recently?
 How was your event attendance?
 We’d love to hear from event planners who’ve made the switch from in-person events to online events!

 Frequently Asked Questions (FAQs)